stellar/django-polaris/docs/sep-24.rst

 Your asset should not exist on Stellar's testnet.
 You can use a `block explorer`_ to take a look at your issuing and distribution accounts.

 You can optionally specify the amount to be issued.
-See the :ref:`deployment:CLI Commands` documentation for more information.
+See the :ref:`api:CLI Commands` documentation for more information.

 Integrations
 ============